mmoreram/SimpleDoctrineMapping/README.md

         ContainerBuilder $container,
         $entityManagerName,
         $entityNamespace,
-        $entityMappingFilePath
+        $entityMappingFilePath,
+        $enable = true
     )
 ```

-Of course, all values are required.
+Of course, all values are required but the last one.

 Parameters
 ----------